 The more traditional ones feature brocade fabric, a common silk fabric that often has embroidery patterns of dragons and phoenix tails.
 For example, our Shang jacket features an asymmetrical red and gold dragon pattern.
 The dragon represents the groom in Chinese wedding culture and together, the dragon and phoenix together symbolize good luck and harmony in marriage.
 If you’re wearing a red qipao dress or cheongsam for your wedding, this could be a great option to consider.

 Not all jackets have to be red.
-If you are opting for a different color dress, or you’d like your fiance to be in a black jacket instead, there are also more modern Tang jackets that come in other colors.
+If you are opting for a different color dress, or you’d like your fiancé to be in a black jacket instead, there are also more modern Tang jackets that come in other colors.
 For example, our Song jacket features a variety of colors and has a subtle dragon embroidery on one side.

-Ok, so your fiance is not a fan of any of the jackets, or it’s too hot to wear a jacket for your ceremony.
+Ok, so your fiancé is not a fan of any of the jackets, or it’s too hot to wear a jacket for your ceremony.
 We’ve got you covered.
-A more subtle way to still give a nod to your Chinese heritage is with a tie made of brocade fabric.
+A more subtle way to still give a nod to your Chinese heritage is with a tie or bowtie made of brocade fabric.
 Match it with your favorite dress shirt (like our favorite slim fitting Nimble Made shirts).
 Our Classic Dragon tie is embroidered with gold dragons and comes in a variety of colors to match your dress, mood, and wedding colors.

-4. Suit with Chinese flower boutonniere
+5: Chinese flower boutonniere

 We all love a classic suit.
 So at the end of the day, you can’t go wrong with sticking to a classic suit paired with your cheongsam.
 But you can still choose to add a pop of color to match your red cheongsam with a red boutonniere.